What is VCE?

 - VCE/VET Certificate III in Allied Health (refer to promotion policy)

-Students are required to study Units 1& 2 English plus choose five other Unit 1&2 subjects.
+Students are required to study Units 1 & 2 English plus four other Unit 1 & 2 subjects of their choice, this may include a maximum of 2 VET subjects.
+During this year students will also complete one subject at level 3 or 4.
 Subject selection will be based on the course or career choice indicated by the student.

-Students are required to continue the study of Units 3&4 English plus 4 of their other unit 3&4 subjects.
-In exceptional circumstances, students may study a minimum of 16 units which must include units 3&4 English.
+Students are required to continue the study of Units 3 & 4 English plus 4 other unit 3 & 4 subjects.
+Under exceptional circumstances students may study a minimum of 16 units which must include units 3 & 4 English.

 Selecting a VCE Program

-- Read the structure of the VCE course (this booklet)
+- Read the structure of the VCE course (refer to the 2021 VCE Handbook).

-- Read the subject descriptions outlined in the ‘subject selection’ section of this booklet.
+- Read the subject descriptions outlined in the subject selection section of the 2021 VCE Handbook.

 The VTAC website – https://www.vtac.edu.au/ allows students to carry out course research and to ensure that the study program they wish to select meets the required prerequisites for future tertiary study.
 For some courses, the VTAC website also gives students an indication of the ATAR score requirements for entry into a tertiary course.